ggerrietts/the-wreck/README.md

 - [ ] webserver queueing
 - [ ] externalize postgres password
 - [ ] postgres server config: listen address in postgresql.conf and auth line in pg_hba.conf
-- [ ] let's vendor stuff via scp eh
+- [ ] need to fix the git stuff so it freshens
-- [ ] /opt/chef/bin and /opt/chef/embedded/bin